Risks and High Jinks

 [The Phantom] Tollbooth is a product of a time and a place that fills me with fierce nostaliga.
 It was published in New York City in 1961. … [we] were all swept up in a publishing adventure full of risks and high jinks that has nearly faded from memory.
 There were no temptations except to astonish … Simply, it was easy to stay clean and fresh, and wildly ourselves — a pod of happy baby whales flipping our flukes and diving deep for gold.

 We have to be careful with this kind of “fierce nostalgia,” to think that the past was necessarily better than things are today.
 But I know what he means.
-I was talking to Friend Andy the other day, who remembers well the indie publishing and queer and dot-com cultures around the Bay Area of the time Sendak wrote the words above.
-That’s a time and a place he seems fiercely nostalgic about.
-In fact, Andy says, he was aware at the time that it was all over by 1995, a year before Senak wrote those words.
+I was talking to Friend Andy the other day, who fondly remembers the indie publishing and queer and dot-com cultures around the Bay Area of the time Sendak wrote the words above.

-In turn, I’m often nostalgic for the young Tony Blair years of England in 1997-2000.
-I woulnd’t want to go back there, but I do lament the savage siphoning away of “adventure” and “risk and high jinks” from our culture that felt present in the atmosphere of that time.
+In turn, I’m nostalgic for the Britpop years of England in 1997-2002.
+I woulnd’t want to go back, but I do lament the savage siphoning away of “adventure” and “risk and high jinks” from our culture that felt present in the atmosphere of that time.

-The future doesn’t look great.
 A recent YouGov poll suggests most people would rather live in the past than in the future.
-“Because that’s where people live,” quipped our pub quiz master at the time of the poll.
-He’s certainly right that the 20th Century was full of life while our own one is preoccupied with extinction.
-That’s not how it was in the 1960s!
-Everyone wanted to know about the future back then, couldn’t wait to get here.
+It does seem that the 20th Century was full of life while our own is preoccupied, understandably, with extinction.
+That’s not how it was in Sendak’s swinging ’60s!
+Everybody wanted to know about the future back then, couldn’t wait to get here.

 Well, I say this: never mind.

-If a bomb drops on you, you probably won’t know about it.
+If a bomb drops on you, you almost certainly won’t know about it.

-Insulate yourself to it.
-Live as ethically as you can but also as well as you can.
-“Aflluence without abundance.”
+Insulate yourself to the news.
+Live as ethically as you can, but also as well as you can.
 From our own hererotopias, let us have, in Sendak’s terms, “adventure” and “stay clean and fresh, and wildly ourselves” no matter what.

-If it’s harder to do that in the world of Musk and Deliveroo and forest fires than it was in the days of Lou Reed (60s NY), Jaron Lanier (90s SF), and Blur (millennial UK) then there’s even fewer “temptations except to astonish.”
+If it’s harder to do that in the world of Musk and Deliveroo and forest fires than it was in the days of Maurice Sendak (’60s NY), Friend Andy (’90s San Francisco), and Blur (millennial UK) then there’s even fewer “temptations except to astonish.”

 So.
 Let’s astonish.